Prince508/ChetoAI-8-ball-pool/README.md

 3. The overlay should appear on top of the game window.
 4. Move the cue – the extended guideline should reflect predicted paths based on current layout.

-> ⚠️ Ensure the emulator window is in the foreground.
+> ⚠️ Ensure the game window is in the foreground.

 ---